QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 - For an introduction to running commands see <xref:cli>
 - For detailed help on the audio2csv command see <xref:command-analyze-long-recording>

-The basic form of the command is:
+The basic form of the command line is:

 ```bash
 AnalysisPrograms.exe audio2csv <input_file> <config_file> <output_folder> --analysis-identifier "Ecosounds.GenericRecognizer"
 ```

-When you run the command swap out `<input_file>`, `<config_file>`, and `<output_folder>` for the paths to your audio, your config file, and your desired output folder respectively.
+When you run the command, swap out `<input_file>`, `<config_file>`, and `<output_folder>` for the actual paths to your audio, your config file, and your desired output folder respectively.

-For example; if the files `birds.wav` and `NinoxBoobook.yml` were in the current folder one could run:
+For example, if the files `birds.wav` and `NinoxBoobook.yml` were in the current folder and you want to save output to the folder `/BoobookResults`, one could run:

 ```bash
 AnalysisPrograms.exe audio2csv birds.wav NinoxBoobook.yml BoobookResults --analysis-identifier "Ecosounds.GenericRecognizer"
 ```

-to save the output of your own boobook recognizer to the folder `BoobookResults`.

 > [!NOTE]
 > The analysis-identifier (`--analysis-identifier` followed by the `"Ecosounds.GenericRecognizer"`) is required for
 > generic recognizers.
-Using `--analysis-identifier` informs _AP_ that this is generic recognition task and runs the
+Using `--analysis-identifier` informs _AP_ that this is generic recognition task and enables it to perform the correct analysis.
-> correct analysis code.

 If you want to run your generic recognizer more than once, you might want to [use powershell](xref:guides-scripting-pwsh) or [use R](xref:guides-scripting-r) to script _AP_.

 ## 10. Building a larger data set

-As indicated it is useful to accumulate a set of recordings, some of which contain the target call and some of which *do not*.
+As indicated above, it is useful to accumulate a set of recordings, some of which contain the target call and some of which *do not*.
 The *negative* examples should include acoustic events that have previously been detected as FPs.

-You now have two sets of recordings, one set containing the target call(s) and one set containing previous FPs and other possible confusing acoustic events.
+You now have two sets of recordings, one set containing the target call(s) and one set containing previous FPs and other possibly confusing acoustic events.
 The idea is to tune parameter values, while carefully watching for what effect the changes have on both data sets.

 Eventually, these two labelled data sets can be used for